alexdwagner/jekyll-now/_posts/2016-11-23-Headed-to-Albany.md

 I brought my lunch.
 Sweet potato salad with feta and some pastries from a jerk chicken place.

+Later I had a meatball sub.

 **For Dinner:**

+Guatita(beef tripe) at a Peruvian restaurant called Pio Pio, in an urban part of Albany.

 -----